bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Your next safe option is to allow `npm audit` to make safe edits to your `package-lock.json` file to override nested dependencies.

-This means that if one module imported an vulnerable version of another, and there is a safe version of that second module available, your `package-lock.json` will be updated to use the safe version, even though the first module still specifies the unsafe version.
-Again, `npm audit` does this very carefully so as to make the smallest possible changes, and never to upgrade across major versions, hence, avoiding breaking changes.
+This means that if one module imported a vulnerable version of another, and there is a safe version of that second module available, your `package-lock.json` will be updated to use the safe version, even though the first module still specifies the unsafe version.
+Again, `npm audit` does this very carefully so as to make the smallest possible changes, and never to upgrade across major versions, hence avoiding breaking changes.

 It feels very scary the first time you do it, but NPM really have worked hard to make this safe to do: